 - Credit Mix: 10%

 As you look at these factors, it’s easy to see what your next steps should be.
 Most importantly, you should strive to pay your credit card bill — and all your other bills — on time every month.
 Also, you should keep your debt to a minimum since the amount you owe in relation to your credit limits makes up 30% of your FICO score, which is also known as your “credit utilization ratio.”

 Since any credit card you get with bad credit will likely have a low credit limit to begin with, you’ll need to be especially careful not to max out your credit limit, and to pay off your balance as much as possible each month to keep your credit utilization ratio low.

 The length of your credit history can also be boosted if you keep older credit accounts open and in good standing, and you can keep your score high in the “new credit” category by refraining from opening too many new accounts.

 Your credit mix is a final category to keep in mind, but you may not have too many different types of credit — such as installment loans like a mortgage or car loan — when your credit score is fair or poor.
 Once you improve your credit score, you can worry more about diversifying your credit with installment loans, revolving accounts and other types of credit.

 In the end, if you’re going to get a new credit card in an effort to improve your bad credit, you need to make sure that you don’t make the same mistakes that caused you to have a problem in the first place.
 So if you decide to apply for a new credit card, be smart about how you use it.
 Don’t overspend, don’t pay your bills late and avoid cards that charge high fees so you can get back on the road to good credit.

 Is your credit score good or excellent?
 Or maybe you don’t have any credit at all?
 CNN Underscored has you covered with our other stories in this series:

-Check out CNN Underscored’s list of the best credit cards available right now.
+Check out CNN Underscored’s list of the best credit cards currently available.